Change of Program

 - Personal Leaves of Absence: A student in the Coordinated Doctoral Programs in Biomedical Sciences is eligible for a Personal Leave of Absence only after satisfactory completion of at least one year of study.
 Students who have completed the Master of Philosophy (MPhil) or who have completed five years of full-time study or the equivalent areNOT ordinarily eligible for a non-medical, non-military leave.
 A leave will be granted only upon certification by the program that the student is in good academic standing; has progressed in a timely manner towards the degree according to GSAS and program requirements; and is eligible to continue in the degree program upon return.

 - Parental Accommodation: Students who give birth or adopt while enrolled are entitled to up to 12-week (funded) where regular responsibilities associated with their doctoral program are suspended for pregnancy, birth, and/or care of a newborn.
 Responsibilities that may be suspended include class attendance, course assignments, exams, and other academic requirements; and research and other work in the lab.
-The use of parental leave must be approved by the DGS.
+The use of parental accommodation must be approved by the DGS.
 Request for Accommodation for Parental Responsibilities should be submitted to the OGA.
-Either parent is eligible for parental leave.
+Either parent is eligible for parental accommodation.

 - Religious Holidays: It is the policy of the University to respect its members' religious beliefs.
 In compliance with New York State law, each student who is absent from school because of his or her religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study, or work requirements that he or she may have missed because of such absence on any particular day or days.
 No student will be penalized for absence due to religious beliefs, and alternative means will be sought for satisfying the academic requirements involved.

 - Sick Days: Students may continue to receive compensation for up to two weeks of paid sick leave per year.
 Sick leave may be used for the medical conditions related to pregnancy and childbirth.

 Time to Degree